 In the past, when I have specifically asked for parent feedback, it has helped increase my percentage, but I also have had it backfire spectacularly on me by getting less than five apples.
-As a result of my past experiences, I don’t often ask for parent feedback unless I feel like the lesson was particularly outstanding.
+As a result of my past experiences, I don’t often ask for their feedback unless I feel like the lesson was particularly outstanding.

-Thank you for booking a class with me!
+- Thank you for booking a class with me!
 If you enjoy our class, please leave me five apples!
 I look forward to hearing from you.
 Your feedback is always appreciated!

-I am always looking for ways to improve as a teacher.
+- I am always looking for ways to improve as a teacher.
 Please leave me teacher feedback with any suggestions on how to best teach your child.
 Thank you!

 Some teachers recommend asking the parent questions to answer in their feedback like, “What are your child’s hobbies?” or “Are there any specific things that the child would like for their reward?”
-When I have had a particularly challenging student, I sometimes ask the parents to let me know in their feedback how I might better engage their child in class.
+When I have had a particularly challenging student, I sometimes ask the parents to let me know in their feedback how I might better engage their child in the class.